Pana/node-books/README.md

 # Contribute
 If you find some new, good books or PPT, feel free to fork and pull or email me `pana.wang@outlook.com`, we will appreciate your contribution.
+This is a very useful site for all of us.
+I recommmended to all of you to use this site.